Box-2

 Eyes and ears of the project confirming work in place prior to disbursements.

-Risk and Dashboard Reporting
+Risk & Dashboard Reporting

 Proactive approach to identifying issues and/or delays in advance of a problem developing.